(For an update of the following article, please see “Jordan Family Roots Revisited,” posted August 31, 2021)

 In 1622, the local Indian tribes organized a surprise attack on the English colonists, and many men, women, and children were killed.
 After the attack, Samuel gathered together a few of the survivors at Beggar’s Bush, the name of the plantation house at Jordan’s Journey.
 He fortified the place and lived there, despite the enemy, with the approval of Governor Francis Wyatt.
 At the time of a survey in 1623, Beggar’s Bush housed 42 people, including some neighboring families who had gone there for protection.
 In early 1623 Samuel was still established in his plantation.
 Samuel died at Jordan’s Journey sometime before April 1623, and an inventory of his estate included Cicely and her two young daughters, two plantations, five houses, two boats, ten servants, and several coats of chain mail (all this information can be verified from records of the Virginia Company).

-Three adult sons from Samuel’s first marriage, Thomas i, Robert, and Samuel ii, are believed to have come to Virginia in the early 1620s.
-Thomas i (c1600-1644) settled in Isle of Wight County.
+Various researchers have reported that three adult sons from Samuel’s first marriage, Thomas i, Robert, and Samuel ii, came to Virginia around 1620.
+(This information on Samuel and his sons has not been confirmed from primary sources, but it does appear that these men were probably related and came to America from the same area of southwest England.)
+Thomas i (c1600-1644) arrived at Jamestown in 1620 or 1623 and settled in Isle of Wight County.
 Robert reportedly died on March 22, 1622, during the Indian massacre.
-He was killed at Berkley’s Hundred, some five miles up the James river from Jordan’s Journey, when he went there to warn the inhabitants of the planned Indian attack (Although records of the Virginia Company verify that a Robert Jordan died during the attack, the details concerning his death, though reported by several Jordan researchers, cannot be proved from primary sources).
-Per some accounts, Samuel ii, the youngest son, was also killed in the Jamestown massacre, but another source disputes this and say that he moved west to Lunenburg County where his trail was lost.
+He was killed at Berkley’s Hundred, some five miles up the James river from Jordan’s Journey, when he went there to warn the inhabitants of the planned Indian attack.
+(Although records of the Virginia Company verify that a Robert Jordan died during the attack, the details concerning his death, though reported by several Jordan researchers, cannot be proved from primary sources).
+Per some accounts, Samuel ii, said to be the youngest son, was also killed in the Jamestown massacre, but another source disputes this and says that he moved west to Lunenburg County where his trail was lost.

 Historical Marker Erected on Jordan’s Point